Blackened Salmon Mango Tacos

 Add sliced avocado if you like and serve with lime wedges.
 Squeeze lime over just before eating.

 A plate of food with fish and vegetables.
-Save This
+Save It

 A plate of food with fish and vegetables. | zetluna.com